As of Dec 12, 2020 – no date is set for re-opening to the public. It’s extremely unlikely you will be able to visit before ~June 2021

 Public Pack Walks Resume!!!!! … Walks Re-Cancelled … Some Reinstated … CANCELLED UNTIL FURTHER NOTICE…

 The famous walks with the pack are free and open to the public.
 You may bring your own dog and walkers of all ages are welcome.
 The outings are a time for the dogs to enjoy some attention and for prospective adopters to get to know the dogs.

-The rescue is closed to the public except during the scheduled dog walks.
+The rescue is closed to the public.
 If you just show up you will find the gates to the farm locked.

-It’s impossible for the staff to care for the dogs while dealing with drop-in visits and they ask that you respect this and do not attempt to visit when they are closed.
+It’s impossible for the staff to care for the dogs while dealing with drop-in visits.
+They ask that you respect this and do not attempt to visit when they are closed.
+You will not be allowed in.
 Please do not hop the fence!